Your Session

 Accessories

 Professional hair and makeup is highly recommended, especially for women.
-Makeup for photography is different than everyday makeup and helps ensure your skin tones and features photograph beautifully.
+Makeup for photography differs from everyday makeup and helps your skin tones and features photograph beautifully.
+For many sessions, a professional MUA is available and stays on set for touch-ups between looks.

-Actors should choose wardrobe that represents the types of roles they want to book.
-Casting directors should be able to quickly see how you could fit into different characters.
+Actors should choose wardrobe that represents the roles they want to book, so casting can quickly see how you'd fit different characters.

 • Casual shirts or sweaters